Telescope mount: Equatorial mounts

 The equatorial mount has north-south "polar axis" tilted to be parallel to Earth's polar axis that allows the telescope to swing in an east-west arc, with a second axis perpendicular to that to allow the telescope to swing in a north-south arc.
 Slewing or mechanically driving the mount's polar axis in a counter direction to the Earth's rotation allows the telescope to accurately follow the motion of the night sky.
-Equatorial mounts come in different shapes, include German equatorial mounts (GEM in short), equatorial fork mounts, mixed variations on yoke or cross-axis mounts, and equatorial platforms such as the Poncet Platform.
+Equatorial mounts come in different shapes, including German equatorial mounts (GEM in short), equatorial fork mounts, mixed variations on yoke or cross-axis mounts, and equatorial platforms such as the Poncet Platform.

 Tilting the polar axis adds a level of complexity to the mount.
 Mechanical systems have to be engineered to support one or both ends of this axis (such as in fork or yoke mounts).
 Designs such as German equatorial or cross axis mounts also need large counter weights to counterbalance the mass of the telescope.
 Larger domes and other structures are also needed to cover the increased mechanical size and range of movement of equatorial mounts.
 Because of this, equatorial mounts become less viable in very large telescopes and have been pretty much replaced by altazimuth mounts for those applications.

 Hexapod-Telescope

 Instead of the classical mounting using two axes, the mirror is supported by six extendable struts (Stewart-Gough platform).
-This configuration allows moving the telescope in all six spatial degrees of freedom and also provides a strong structural integrity.
+This configuration allows moving the telescope in all six spatial degrees of freedom and also provides strong structural integrity.